encolajs/encolajs-enforma/docs/schema-forms/schema-reference.md

 ### Caveats

-> [!WARNING] Form's `rules` prop takes precedence
-> Validation rules passed to the form via the `rules` prop take precedence over the validation rules passed through schema.
-You have to choose beforehand to use one OR the other

 > [!WARNING] Multi-input fields require special attention
 > Fields will multiple inputs require defining special validation rules. <br>
 > In the [schema form example](/examples/schema-only.md) we have only the field `salary` for inputs `salary.min` and `salary.max`. <br>